ocuroot/ocuroot.com/_docs/introduction.md

 applications and resources.
 Intent represents the desired state that you want Ocuroot to effect, allowing GitOps-like workflows.

-There are 4 key elements in state:
+The following are represented in state:

+* **Repositories** are Git repositories containing your source code
+* **Packages** represent resources or services that can be deployed.
+They are defined by Ocuroot config files.
-* **Releases** define a process to build and deploy your applications and resources
+* **Releases** are snapshots of packages at a particular commit.
+They track the process of building, testing and deploying the package according to your configuration.
 * **Environments** define locations where releases are deployed
 * **Deployments** represent a specific release being deployed to an environment
 * **Custom State** allows you to pass data into releases and deployments without having to modify code

-Of these three, Environments, Deployments and Custom State have intent equivalents so they can be manually modified.
+Environments, Deployments and Custom State have intent equivalents so they can be manually modified.
 Releases are entirely managed by Ocuroot based on the contents of your source repo.

 ## Architecture